 Section 2.02.
 Purposes.
-The Issue 2019-3 Bonds are being issued (a) to refund the Refunded Bonds, (b) to finance Program Loans, or participations therein, on single family residences located within the State, (c) if required, to pay capitalized interest on the Issue 2019-3 Bonds, (d) if required, to make a deposit in the Bond Reserve Fund, and (e) if required, to pay certain costs of issuance relating to the Issue 2019-3 Bonds.
-As a result of the refunding of the Refunded Bonds, the Transferred Proceeds will become allocated to the Issue 2019-3 Bonds.
+[The Issue 2020-1A Bonds and [a portion of] the Issue 2020-1B Bonds are being issued to refund the Refunded Bonds.
+As a result of such refunding, the Transferred Program Loans, [Transferred Proceeds] and the Transferred Investments will become allocated to the Issue 2020-1 Bonds.]
+[A portion of] the Issue 2020-1B Bonds are being issued (a) to finance Program Loans (including Program Securities), or participations therein, on single family residences located within the State, (b) if required, to pay capitalized interest on the Issue 2020-1 Bonds, (c) if required, to make a deposit in the Bond Reserve Fund, and (d) if required, to pay certain costs of issuance relating to the Issue 2020-1 Bonds.

-The proceeds of the Issue 2019-3 Bonds, the Transferred Proceeds shall be applied in accordance with Article IV hereof.
+The proceeds of the Issue 2020-1 Bonds [and the [Transferred Proceeds and the] Transferred Investments] shall be applied in accordance with Article IV hereof.